ricketytoc/tp/docs/DeveloperGuide.md

 1. Deleting an employee from the displayed list

    1. Prerequisites: List all employees using the `list` command.
-Multiple employees in the list.
+At least one employee in the list.

    1. Test case: `delete 1`<br>
       Expected: First employee is deleted from the list.
 Details of the deleted employee shown in the status message.